-Iguazio nabs $33M to bring big data analytics to IoT, finance and other enterprises
+Iguazio nabs $33M to bring big data edge analytics to IoT, finance and other enterprises

 Artificial intelligence is not as smart as you (or Elon Musk) think

 Big data analytics — where vast troves of information are structured and used to help businesses gain more insights into their operations and customers, to develop new products, and to run more efficiently — are a cornerstone of how many tech-centric enterprises run their businesses today.
 Now the focus is on building solutions that the rest of the enterprise world can use, even if the business itself is not necessarily tech-centric.

 Today, an Israeli startup called Iguazio — which has built an “edge data” analytics platform targeting IoT, finance and other services that require real-time processing — is announcing that it has raised $33 million in funding to build out its service.

 We understand from sources the company’s valuation is around $100 million.

-Iguazio — a reference to Iguazu Falls, which itself is a reference to how big data is like a voluminous, fast-moving and complex waterfall — has been around since 2014, but has spent most of that time in stealth and closed beta.
+Iguazio — a wordplay on Iguazu Falls, which itself is in reference to how big data is like a voluminous, fast-moving and complex waterfall — has been around since 2014, but has spent much of that time in stealth and closed beta.

 It’s been a closely-watched and fruitful period for the company.
 Iguazio has to date raised $48 million and it counts a number of its investors as beta users.

 This latest Series B was led by Pitango Venture Capital, and others in the round included four strategic investors: Verizon Ventures, Robert Bosch Venture Capital GmbH (RBVC), trading platform CME Ventures and Dell Technologies Capital.
-Previous investors (from its $15 million Series A when it was still in stealth) that also participated in this round include Magma Venture Partners and Jerusalem Venture Partners.
+Other previous investors (from its $15 million Series A when it was still in stealth) that participated in this round include Magma Venture Partners and Jerusalem Venture Partners (Dell was also in this first round, although that news was not made public at the time).

 Each strategic investor in this latest round points to verticals where Iguazio believes its business has the potential to develop, CEO and co-founder Asaf Somekh told me in an interview.

-Verizon — which is making its first investment ever in an Israeli startup, part of its new operation in the country that launched a few weeks ago — hopes to build out a new business in IoT and telematics (partly to offset competition and declining growth in fixed and consumer-mobile services).
-Bosch is also one of the leaders in in-car systems.
+Verizon Ventures — which is making its first investment ever in an Israeli startup, part of its new operation in the country that launched a few weeks ago — has been working on a new business unit for IoT and telematics (partly to offset competition and declining growth in fixed and consumer-mobile services).
+Bosch is one of the leaders in in-car systems.
 CME is building out its futures and options trading platforms to cover more and more data points.
 And Dell is, like many other hardware companies, looking for new revenue streams in services.

+All four are using Iguazio’s platform in the development of their systems.

 “Our investors fit very well with our direction,” Somekh said.
 “We are engaged with all of our investors to some degree.”
 He added that while there are no revenues yet, for the last year and a half “we have been working with companies and are on the verge of the first generally available product that will come out in a manner of weeks.”